timocp/ruby-calc/README.md

 * `estr` return format is different, intended to be eval'd by ruby rather than calc
 * `nextcand` and `prevcand` return nil instead of 0 if a candidate prime is not found
+* `prevprime` returns nil instead of 0 for arguments <= 2
-* the "error" argument of `factor` is not implemented, mainly because I don't understand the purpose of it.  errors in `factor` will always raise exceptions
+* the "error" argument of `factor`, `nextprime` and `prevprime` is not implemented.  errors in these methods will always raise exceptions instead of returning the supplied error value.
 * REDC related functions (`freeredc`, `rcin`, `rcmul`, `rcout`, `rcpow`, `rcsq` are not implemented for now since there are alternatives and anyone wanting the faster modular arithmetic probably shouldn't be using ruby-calc
 * Non-maths builtin functions are not implemented - use the normal ruby way of doing that
 * Not all configuration items are implemented (and only ones related to maths will be)